mik-jozef/chalk/spec-notes.md

-chalk should be low-level enough so that an os can be written in it unary ^ as bitwise negation? remember `X.Y a;` is variable declaration even though `X.Y` is a member access operator, not a type math assumption: all comptime functions terminate should taking a pointer to a temporary object produce a warning, an error or nothing?
+chalk should be low-level enough so that an os can be written in it unary ^ as bitwise negation? remember `X.Y a;` is variable declaration even though `X.Y` is a member access expression, not a type math assumption: all comptime functions terminate -- even better all comptime functions should provably terminate, and all runtime functions should throw a warning if they don't should every value have an address and every variable a value, or should every variable have an address and a value, and value not have an address? should taking a pointer to a temporary object produce a warning, an error or nothing?
 reflection:
   is comptime
-  ability to detect if trait method is overriden
+  ability to detect if trait method is overriden?
+    what about `Class1.foo == Trait1.foo`?
   If you'll support inspecting private members, only allow it in tests generic types can be only class types or the declared trait type something like linq (ie. inline SQL)?
-Implicit type conversions: class to traits, trait loss and trait reordering go's channels? can they be a just part of stl?
+Implicit type conversions: class to traits, trait loss and trait reordering go's channels? can they be a just part of stlib?
 How are they different from `Stream<Promise<T>>`? is `AsyncStream<T>` necessary? or is `Stream<Promise<T>>` enough? async functions and threads should be similar if possible and reasonable (?)